-4. Factors that led to a change in the list of execution venues, if such a change occurred
+2.4.
+Factors that led to a change in the list of execution venues listed in the Company's execution policy, if such a change occurred

-The main reason for changes in the execution venues used by the Company would be the specific instructions given by clients to the Company who wished their orders to be routed to particular counterparties, exchange or venue (directed orders).
+The main reason for changes in the execution venues used by the Company was the specific instructions given by clients to the Company who wished their orders to be routed to particular counterparties, exchange or venue (directed orders).
 Other factors which led to adding/removing execution venues were the following:

-- a. credit worthiness, financial stability, reliability and reputation of the venue; - b. diversified execution options for the clients; - c. costs and fees charged; - d. local market rules and conditions, including political, economic and regulatory outlooks; - e. user-friendly platform environment and IT infrastructure.
+- (a) credit worthiness, financial stability and reputation of the venue; - (b) diversified execution options for the clients; - (c) costs and fees charged;

-5. How order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements

-Professional clients: price and cost are generally two separate execution factors.
-For professional clients price is generally a factor of primary importance to choose the execution venue, with cost being taken into account as a factor balancing against other execution factors.
-Any indication to this effect in the client's order or known client preferences will be followed.

-Retail clients: the best possible result determined in terms of the total consideration, representing the price of the financial instrument, plus the costs directly related to execution and total consideration will take precedence over all other factors.

-6. Other criteria given precedence over immediate price and cost when executing Retail clients' orders
+- (d) local market rules and conditions, including political, economic and regulatory outlooks; - (e) user-friendly platform environment and IT infrastructure. - 2.5.
+How order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements - (a) Professional clients: price and costs are generally two separate execution factors.
+For professional clients price is generally a factor of prime importance to choose the execution venues with cost being taking into account as a factor balancing against other execution factors.
+Any indication to this effect in the client's order or known client preferences will be followed. - (b) Retail clients: the best possible result determined in terms of the total consideration, representing the price of the financial instrument, plus the cost directly related to execution and total consideration will take precedence over other factors. - 2.6.
+Other criteria given precedence over immediate price and cost when executing Retail client orders